Happy Easter Monday/April Fools day!

 You know what’s marvelous?
 Easter chocolate.

 This is why my chocolate stash will never die.
-As soon as I’m running low, people give me more Between Eric and I, there’s four chocolate bunnies, a chocolate rose, and a box of cereal.
+As soon as I’m running low, people give me more Smile with tongue out Between Eric and I, there’s four chocolate bunnies, a chocolate rose, and a box of cereal.

 My mom told me that when she saw this at the store, she had to pick up a box for me because she loved the name so much.
 I’ve fallen out of cereal love lately (those eggy oats have my heart right now), but this is one way to return me to my cereal loving roots.
 Loooove this stuff.